Don’t Worry: Here’s How To Manage All Your Vaccine Side Effects

 Can I take ibuprofen or other pain relievers?

-The NHS doesn’t recommend taking pain relievers such as ibuprofen, aspirin, or acetaminophen before your vaccine to try to prevent side effects.
-There’s some evidence that these over-the-counter drugs could blunt your body’s immune response to the vaccine because of their anti-inflammatory effects, though more research needs to be done, Dr Jenkins notes.
+The CDC doesn’t recommend taking pain relievers such as ibuprofen, aspirin, or acetaminophen before your vaccine to try to prevent side effects.
+There’s some evidence that these over-the-counter drugs could blunt your body’s immune response to the vaccine because of their anti-inflammatory effects, though more research needs to be done, Dr. Jenkins notes.

 Advertisement